Eugene-Gwebu/New-yoga-site/README.md

 * ### Unsolved Bugs
 * The navigation bar has a small mark in the middle that seems to be part of the <nav> element that turns the logo into a clickable link.
+* I was not able to fix the error from the html testing.
+The charset element is an important part of the html fil and I could not determine why the testing flagged it as an error.

 ## Deployment